-There are a number of elements that are involved in medical negligence compensation claims:
+There are several elements that are involved in medical negligence compensation claims:

 Duty